My investment results

 Returns and participation values by age category

-Below you can view the investment results for your age group.
+Below you can see the investment results for your age group.
 If you click on one of the age categories, you can see the development of the participation value and the investment return over the past years and the months of this year.
-From the age of 57 you can make a choice whether you want to invest for a stable pension or a variable pension.
+From the age of 57, you can make a choice whether you want to want to invest for a stable pension or a variable pension.

 For those age groups, you will therefore see two choices.
-If it says (S), it concerns the results of that age group with a stable investment profile.
-If (V) is behind it, then it concerns the results of the variable investment profile.
+If it says (S), it is the results of that age group with a stable investment profile.
+If it says (V), it is the results of the variable investment profile.

 59 to 60 years (S)